buildbot/buildbot/master/docs/developer/database/buildsets.rst

         :type external_idstring: unicode string
         :param datetime submitted_at: time this buildset was created; defaults to the current time
         :param int parent_buildid: optional build id that is the parent for this buildset
-        :param unicode parent_relationship: relationship identifier for the parent, this is is configured relationship between the parent build, and the childs buildsets
+        :param unicode parent_relationship: relationship identifier for the parent.
+This is the configured relationship between the parent build and the child buildsets
         :returns: buildset ID and buildrequest IDs, via a Deferred

-        Add a new Buildset to the database, along with BuildRequests for each builder, returning the resulting bsid via a Deferred.
+        Add a new buildset to the database, along with build requests for each builder, returning the resulting bsid via a Deferred.
         Arguments should be specified by keyword.

         Each sourcestamp in the list of sourcestamps can be given either as an integer, assumed to be a sourcestamp ID, or a dictionary of keyword arguments to be passed to :py:meth:`~buildbot.db.sourcestamps.SourceStampsConnectorComponent.findSourceStampId`.